100+ Screen-Free Activities For Kids (With Free Printable!)

 - Make some musical instruments and start a band

-- Write a Play, practice it and then put on a show
+- Write a play, practice it, and then put on a show

 - Make some Story Stones and then write a story with them